IzumiDKC/training-management-internship/README.md

 # 📘 Project Weekly Progress Report

-This document outlines the weekly progress and key milestones of our project development.
+This document outlines the weekly progress and key milestones of my project development.

 ---